Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-mobile.md

 ## Withdraw staking rewards

 Rewards start accruing the moment you stake Luna.
-Monitor your rewards in the staking section of Terra Station.
+Monitor your rewards in the staking section of Daodiseo Station.
 Once you have sufficient rewards, follow these steps to withdraw them:

-1. Open the Terra Station app.
+1. Open the Daodiseo Station app.
 Connect to a wallet and tap **Staking**.

 2. To claim all rewards, tap **Withdraw all rewards** at the top of the staking page.